manuelamador/micro_risks_pareto_improving_policies/README.md

     julia> Pkg.activate(".")
     julia> Pkg.instantiate()

-The above will download the packages needed to run the code.
+The above will download the Julia packages needed to run the programs.

-To run the jupyter notebook, do:
+To run the main script that generates the figures and statistics, do:

-    julia> using IJulia
-    julia> notebook(dir=".")
+    julia> include(joinpath("scripts", "paper_figures_tables.jl"))

-That should open a browser with [Jupyter](https://jupyter.org/) .
-Navigate to `scripts` to locate the notebook.
+The script takes about   minutes to run a in a server with AMD EPYC 7542 32-Core Processor with 20 cores available and 32GB of RAM.

-Associated with the Jupyter notebook, there is a Julia script (`.jl`) that can be run instead.
+Associated with the script, there is a Jupyter notebook that can be run instead.
+Run [Jupyter](https://jupyter.org/) and navigate to `scripts` to locate the notebook and run it.